 Microsoft Research is offering Ph.D.
 Scholarship in Europe, the Middle East, and Africa.
 The proposed research must be carried out at Microsoft Research in Cambridge.
-Applications from institutions in Europe, the Middle East, and Africa can apply for these endowments.
+Applications from institutions in Europe, the Middle East, and Africa can apply for these scholarships.

 Microsoft scholarships consist of an annual bursary up to a maximum of three years for Ph.D. supervisors and students to do collaborative research projects with Microsoft Research Cambridge.
 Students are also invited to the Microsoft Research Summer School in Cambridge, where they can share and discuss ideas with Microsoft researchers.

 User Review( votes)